-Contact Drew at dvorshak@isoc.org for a MOU
+Contact Drew Dvorshak at <dvorshak@isoc.org> for an MOU and invoice or more information

-Return signed MOU to Ray Pelletier Ray at <rpelletier@isoc.org> and you will be invoiced by ISOCSend your logo logo in .eps or .ai to <bitsnbites@ietf.org> as well as the URL you wish to have the logo linked to.
-Once we receive the logo and URL, we will add that to the IETF Meeting web page.
+Return signed MOU to Alicia Jackson <jackson@isoc.org>

+Send your logo in .eps or .ai to <bitsnbites@ietf.org> as well as the URL you wish to have the logo linked to.
+Once we receive the logo and URL it will be added to the IETF Meeting web page.

 [Will we start technical calls?
 How will the technical plan be developed and discussed??]

 If you have additional power, Internet or A/V requirements, please let us know no later than 20 days before the event.
-Vendor is to arrange direct billing with the venue for additional requirements, contact information will be provided in confirmation email.
+Vendor is to arrange direct billing with the venue for additional requirements, contact information will be provided in a confirmation email.

-You will receive a confirmation email with location of Bits-N-Bites and contact information, you should receive confirmation email within one week of the secretariat receiving the signed MOU.
+You will receive a confirmation email with location details for Bits-N-Bites and contact information, you should receive the email within one week of the secretariat receiving the signed MOU.

-Thursday of meeting week, setup is from 1700-1900 in the Bits-N-Bites meeting room.
+On the day of the event, setup is from 1700-1900 in the Bits-N-Bites meeting room.
 Your event table, with signage and other amenities will be in place.